Arnold of Torroja: Tomb

 In February 2018 was announced the discovery of a tomb in the San Fermo Maggiore church in Verona, which almost certainly is Arnold's final resting place.
 The tomb contained a stone sarcophagus with a cross pattée carved on it, itself containing a human body, and several analysis conducted by researchers of the Universities of Verona, Bologna and Nottingham together would confirm the identity of the deceased; it would be the first known tomb of a Templar Grand Master.

 From preliminary analysis, the remains are those of a man in his fifties who lived around seven centuries ago, and who suffered from back pain and toothache.
 Along with the bones, remains of a dress of fine silk datable to the 12th century, as well as what looks like a shroud, further support the identification.
-The DNA from the bones will be compared with that of Arnold's brother, the then archbishop of Tarragona, Guillermo de Torroja.
+The DNA from the bones will be compared with that of Arnold's brother, the then archbishop of Tarragona, Guillem de Torroja.